-The Urban Displacement Project is an ongoing research and action initiative of UC Berkeley in collaboration with community based organizations and researchers at the UCLA Center for Neighborhood Knowledge and at other universities.
+The Urban Displacement Project is a research and action initiative of UC Berkeley in collaboration with community-based organizations and researchers at the UCLA Center for Neighborhood Knowledge and at other universities.
 UDP conducts community-centered, data-driven, applied research toward more equitable and inclusive futures for cities.
 Our research aims to understand and describe the nature of gentrification and displacement, and also to generate knowledge on how policy interventions and investment can respond and support more equitable development.
-The UCLA maprooms are made possible through a grant from mapping platform, Carto.
+The UCLA map rooms are made possible through a grant from the mapping platform, Carto.

 COVID-19 Equity Research Initiative

 initially started as a pro bono effort in response to the pandemic crisis.
 The Initiative’s early efforts have empirically and quantitatively examined the direct and indirect impacts of COVID-19 on people and neighborhoods.
 Newer efforts focus on research to inform a just recovery.
 The analyses are anchored in our conceptual and theoretical model of the web of institutionalized inequality.
 The Initiative explicitly focuses on systematic and systemic racial and class inequalities.
 The goal is to develop insights that will be used to develop a just and fair recovery.
 The research draws on multiple data sources (census, surveys, administrative records, “big data”, etc.).
 One of the Initiative’s objectives is to produce timely research briefs

 , to inform public discussion on critical policy issues.

 focuses on community-identified research topics that facilitate innovative and relevant research in Los Angeles and beyond.
 Community-based organizations interested in developing evidence-based applied projects for social change are encouraged to contact our team members